jaegertracing/documentation/content/docs/next-release/architecture.md

 ### Baggage

-**Baggage** is arbitrary user-defined metadata (key-value pairs) that can be attached to distributed context propagated by the tracing SDKs.
+**Baggage** is arbitrary user-defined metadata (key-value pairs) that can be attached to distributed context and propagated by the tracing SDKs.
 See [W3C Baggage](https://www.w3.org/TR/baggage/) for more information.

 ## Components